 1. Fuel System Malfunction

 The air filter is a key maintenance item that is easy to forget.
-Car manufacturers recommend replacing the filter every year or two, depending on model, even sooner if you frequently drive on dirt roads.
+Car manufacturers recommend replacing the filter every year or two depending on the model, or even sooner if you frequently drive on dirt roads.

 Remove the air filter and place it against the sun and your eyes, or use a bright lamp.
 If the light doesn't seem to go through the filter element, replace the filter.